 When we run an SEO audit, it’s not a person spending two days clicking through pages.
 Hermes systematically checks every technical SEO factor, every on-page element, every schema markup issue, and produces a prioritised action plan.
 The same thoroughness applies to content strategy, competitor analysis, analytics tracking, and email sequences.

-Sotaria: Security Assessment
+Soteria: Security Assessment

 Security testing shouldn’t be something you do once a year when the compliance deadline approaches.
-Sotaria runs a three-phase penetration test: reconnaissance to map the attack surface, deep vulnerability scanning against known CVE databases, and active exploitation testing that actually probes for weaknesses.
+Soteria runs a three-phase penetration test: reconnaissance to map the attack surface, deep vulnerability scanning against known CVE databases, and active exploitation testing that actually probes for weaknesses.

-The output is a professional report with semaphore severity ratings — red for critical, amber for medium, blue for low — with specific remediation steps for each finding.
+The output is a professional report with semaphore severity ratings, red for critical, amber for medium, blue for low, with specific remediation steps for each finding.
 Not a generic “you should improve your security posture” recommendation, but “this header is missing on these pages, here’s the exact configuration to add.”

 What This Means for Clients